-When the speed control is on, speed can be increased by pressing and holding the RESUME/ACCEL button.
+When the Electronic Speed Control System is ON, the speed can be increased by pressing and holding the RESUME/ACCEL button.
 When the button is released, a new set speed will be established.

-Tapping the RESUME/ACCEL button once will result in a speed increase (refer to the table below for the speed for your specific engine).
-Each time the button is tapped, speed increases, so tapping the button three times will increase speed by three increments.
+Tapping the ACCEL button once will result in a speed increase of 1 mph (2 km/h).
+Each time the button is tapped, speed increases so that tapping the button three times will increase speed by 3 mph (4.8 km/h).

-Tapping the DECEL button once will result in a speed decrease (refer to the following table for the speed for your specific engine).
+Tapping the DECEL button once will result in a speed decrease of 1 mph (2 km/h).
 Each time the button is tapped, speed will decrease.
-For example, tapping the button three times will decrease the speed by three times the speed listed in the table below (refer to the following table for the speed for your specific engine).
+For example, tapping the button three times will decrease the speed by 3 mph (4.8 km/h).

-To decrease speed while the speed control is on, press and hold the DECEL button.
+To decrease the speed while the Electronic Speed Control is on, press and hold the DECEL button.
 Release the button when the desired speed is reached, and the new speed will be set.